elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Is there a way to prevent changes of property flags and its deletion, while allowing changes to its value?
+### Is there a way to prevent changes in property flags and their deletion while allowing changes to their value?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, you can use the Object.defineProperty() method and set configurable property flag to false.
+  <div><strong>Interview Response:</strong> Yes, you can use the Object.defineProperty() method and set the configurable property flag to false.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />